Baton raises $10.5M to create ‘drop zones,’ where truckers can hand off freight – TechCrunch

 “In long-haul trucking, there’s a remarkable amount of wasted time,” co-founder Andrew Berberick said in a recent interview.
 Baton’s pitch is that it eliminates hours wasted with dwell and detention as well as the time spent sitting in traffic.
 The company says it can also help increase wages for drivers, who are typically paid by the mile and not the hour, as well as cut carbon emissions.

-Baton has landed long-haul trucking firms as customers, including CRST, the private freight company that carries loads for some of the country’s largest retailers including Walmart.
+Baton has landed long-haul trucking firms as customers, including CRST, the private freight company that carries loads for some of the country’s largest retailers, including Walmart.
 And it’s also attracted a variety of strategic investors.
 The company raised its first $3.3 million from real estate corporation Prologis and 8VC, in a seed round that closed in December 2019.
 Now, it’s tacking on more capital and investors in a Series A funding round, co-led by 8VC and Maersk Growth, the corporate venture arm of logistics giant AP Moller-Maersk.

 Baton raised $10.5 million in the Series A, and now has a post-money valuation of $50 million, co-founders Nate Robert and Berberick told TechCrunch.
-Prologis, Ryder, Lineage Logistics, Project44 CEO Jett McCandless, KeepTruckin’ CEO Shoaib Makani, Clarendon Capital operating partner John Larkin, I.S.G founder Trace Haggard, and Cooley LLC all participated in the round.
+Prologis, Ryder, Lineage Logistics, Project44 CEO Jett McCandless, KeepTruckin’ CEO Shoaib Makani, Clarendon Capital operating partner John Larkin, I.S.G founder Trace Haggard and Cooley LLC all participated in the round.

-Baton has several drop zones in Los Angeles with plans to open more in the city.
+Baton has several drop zones in Los Angeles, with plans to open more in the city.
 Robert and Berberick said their plan is to open zones in Atlanta, Chicago and Dallas in the next 12 to 18 months.

-Baton is already piloting the idea, which Robert called “autonomous relays” with an unnamed self-driving trucks company on the Arizona-California border.
+Baton is already piloting the idea, which Robert called “autonomous relays,” with an unnamed self-driving trucks company on the Arizona-California border.

 “As we see automated and eventually electric trucks become standard for certain routes, the network of Baton hubs and the coordination provided by its software will become seen as core infrastructure.
 Baton makes the transformation to automated trucking possible,” 8VC partner and co-founder Jake Medwell said.